MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/manage-add-ins-by-using-telemetry-dashboard-in-office.md

 description: "Describes how to improve Office performance by managing add-ins by using Office Telemetry Dashboard."
 ---

-# Manage add-ins by using Office Telemetry Dashboard in Office
+# Manage add-ins by using Office Telemetry Dashboard

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*